johnbillion/action-wordpress-plugin-attestation/README.md

 The action will output a link to the attestation.

 You can also view all attestations from the Actions -> Attestations screen in your repo.

+## Can I re-run this action?

+If a deployment fails and you need to re-run part or all of it, it's safe to re-run this action.
+An attestation will be created each time it's called, but that's not a problem because multiple attestations for the same artifact are harmless.
+Unwanted attestations can be deleted from the Actions -> Attestations screen in your repo.

 ## Can I call this action within a reusable workflow?